-Governments and donors alone cannot reach the ambitious health goals associated with Family Planning 2020, ending preventable child and maternal deaths, and achieving an AIDS-free generation.
-As part of a total market approach, corporate stakeholders must be engaged to mobilize expertise and products, capture efficiencies, and even raise financial resources.
+Governments and donors alone cannot reach the ambitious health goals associated with Family Planning 2020, ending preventable child and maternal deaths, and achieving 95-95-95 goals.
+As part of a total market approach, corporate stakeholders should be engaged to mobilize expertise and products, capture efficiencies, and even raise financial resources.

 SHOPS Plus facilitates corporate engagement by:

 - Conducting analysis on gaps in national and regional health programming to identify priority areas where expertise or other resources from corporates—even those not in the health sector—can be leveraged

 - Brokering partnerships designed with both social and commercial benefits, in which resources and expertise from the corporate sector are used to advance a common health goal